Styling

 Controlling which bands to use via UI

-can be used to let user switch between bands or even data properties.
+Style variables and jsonform can be used to let user switch between bands or data properties.

-For example following style allows to access 6 hourly predictions of Ice drift from Sentinel 1 scenes over the same geographical area/extent and adapt color stretch:
+The following style allows accessing 6 hourly predictions of Ice drift from Sentinel-1 scenes over the same area of interest and adapting color stretch:

 {